 You need to isolate the main issue that is causing your belt to come off.

-Your Cub Cadet mower deck belt keeps coming off because the belt is worn and stretched; the belt keepers or brackets are damaged; the bearing is damaged in a pulley or spindle housing; debris is interfering with your belt tension; or oil has collected on the belt.
+Your Cub Cadet mower deck belt keeps coming off because the belt is worn and stretched; the belt keepers or brackets are damaged; the bearing is damaged in a pulley or spindle housing; the debris is interfering with your belt tension, or oil has collected on the belt.

 There are several items you need to check on your mower deck so you don’t have to keep replacing your mower belt.
 These can be checked and fixed with a few simple tools.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.